-- 10. A decisive factor for the stability of the régime remains the presence of twenty Soviet divisions within the GDR.
+- A decisive factor for the stability of the régime remains the presence of 20 Soviet divisions within the GDR.
 The people are only too familiar with the real power situation.
-Since the bilateral and quadripartite agreements of the early 1970s, the Federal Republic of Germany and the West have exerted a strong attraction and constitute the main point of comparison for the people.
-Discontent appears to be widespread, as is demonstrated by the large number wishing to emigrate.
+But the Federal Republic of Germany and the West continue to exert a strong attraction and remain a main point of comparison for the people.
+Since the publication of the CSCE Final Act the GDR population in general has evinced growing self-confidence in relation to authority.
+This is demonstrated, inter alia, by the large number wishing to emigrate to the West.
 The restrictive reaction by the authorities to emigration demands shows the measure of their concern.
-As yet at least, vocal dissidence has not been an important problem, although more intellectuals are beginning to express their dissent openly.
-An organized dissident movement does not exist, and is not likely to develop in the foreseeable future. - 11.
+While discontent, particularly in relation to prices, has been growing, vocal dissidence is not yet an important problem, although more intellectuals are beginning to express their dissent openly and clashes between young people and the police are on the increase.
+An organized dissident movement does not exist and is not likely to develop in the foreseeable future.
+This prediction rests in part on the policy recently adopted by the regime to expel overly recalcitrant members of the intelligentsia, a policy of which balladeer Biermann was the first victim. - 11.
 Economically East Germans are among the best-off in Eastern Europe and they are well aware of it.
 Nevertheless the régime is now facing a number of economic problems, including a serious shortage of hard currency.
 The overall rate of growth is already noticeably reduced compared with earlier years, and the economy is increasingly unlikely to be able to fulfil popular demand for rising prosperity.
 In the late 1980s and 1990s the GDR is expected to be faced with an increasing manpower shortage and a growing economic burden from having to provide for a large number of pensioners. - 12.
 However, a dramatic deterioration of the supply situation and of the conditions of work and life is not to be expected.
 This should mean that widespread discontent will stop short of turning into serious unrest among the workers, though there may be temporary unrest in the event of steep price rises.
-In the medium term the GDR's internal stability is unlikely to be significantly endangered.
-In the long term, however, the pull of the West may make it increasingly difficult for the authorities to contain pressure for improved standards.
+In the medium-term the GDR's internal stability is unlikely to be significantly endangered.
+In the long-term, however, the pull of the West may make it increasingly difficult for the authorities to contain pressure for improved standards.